Does Life Exist on Jupiter's Moon Europa?

 Europa, a frozen moon around Jupiter, could be one of the most habitable worlds in the solar system besides Earth.
 It was first imaged in detail by the Voyager 1 probe in 1979, revealing a large surface almost devoid of craters- this suggests that water regularly floods up from inside.

-These two factors meet two of the critical requirements for life, which is a sustainable environment (the Ocean) and heat for energy.
+These two factors meet two of the critical requirements for life, which are a sustainable environment (the Ocean) and heat for energy.

 Our video version of this post has some incredible space footage.
 Watch it now HERE